-The Football Association of Moldova (Federaţia Moldovenească de Fotbal or FMF) was founded on 14 April 1990, but the country's footballing history stretches back far beyond that date.
+The Football Association of Moldova (Federaţia Moldovenească de Fotbal or FMF) was founded on 14 April 1990, but the country's footballing story stretches back far beyond that date.

-Just as Moldova was one of the 15 Soviet Socialist Republics of the USSR, so its local association had been part of the Football Federation of the USSR.
+Just as Moldova was one of the 15 Soviet Socialist Republics of the USSR, so its local association had been part of the USSR Football Federation.
 Initially the task for the newly established FMF was threefold: to organise an independent domestic championship; to join the international football community; and to create the necessary conditions for a successful national team.

 Although its clubs remained within the Soviet league system for the 1990/91 season, Moldova asserted its sporting autonomy when the national side made their debut by playing a friendly against Georgia on 2 July 1991.
 Twelve months later the team improved on that 4-2 home defeat by the Georgians as they drew 1-1 with Lithuania.
-However, it was only after the FMF gained UEFA and FIFA membership, in 1993 and 1994 respectively, that the country's soccer development could gather pace.
+However, it was only after the FMF gained UEFA and FIFA membership, in 1993 and 1994 respectively, that the country's soccer movement could gather pace.

 The FMF had already met one of its targets when setting up the Moldovan First Division, or Divizia Naţională, in March 1992; this 12-team top flight was accompanied by the Cupa Moldovei, beginning in the same year and involving 32 clubs.
 UEFA and FIFA affiliation soon heralded even greater possibilities at club and national-team levels.

-FC Zimbru Chişinău became the first Moldovan side to feature in the UEFA Champions League, appearing in the preliminary round in August 1993.
+FC Zimbru Chisinau became the first Moldovan side to feature in the UEFA Champions League, appearing in the preliminary round in August 1993.
 Next it was the turn of the national squad to take their competitive bow in EURO '96 qualifying.
 A 1-0 win in Georgia marked the perfect start.
 Subsequent UEFA European Championship and FIFA World Cup qualifying tests against countries such as Germany, Italy and England have proved invaluable for Moldova's education.
-In April 2008 they climbed as high as 37th in the FIFA world ranking.
+In April 2008 they climbed as high as 37th in the FIFA world rankings.

 Off the pitch, projects designed to strengthen the footballing infrastructure have borne fruit thanks to the support of UEFA and FIFA.
-These include: a new FMF headquarters in the capital city Chisinau; new artificial pitches across the country; and the opening in 2002 of the Technical Centre for the National Teams of the Republic of Moldova.
-The joint efforts of the UEFA HatTrick scheme and the FMF All Together programme also resulted in the construction of more than 60 artificial mini-pitches.
+These include a new FMF headquarters in the capital city Chisinau; new artificial pitches across the country; and the opening in 2002 of the Technical Centre for the National Teams of the Republic of Moldova.
+The joint efforts of the UEFA HatTrick scheme and the FMF All Together programme also resulted in the construction of more than 340 artificial mini-pitches.

-©UEFA.com 1998-2013.
+©UEFA.com 1998-2017.
 All rights reserved.